Parallel Universe of the Ad Industry

-It's Cannes time again which always which always leaves thinking, "Love or hate the advertising industry, you have to give it credit for its self-perpetuation."
-It thrives in its own world, needing only a steady stream of funding from clients with few options.
+Soon it will be Cannes time again which always leaves me thinking, "Love or hate the advertising industry, you have to give it credit for its self-perpetuation."
+It thrives in its own world, needing only a steady stream of funding from clients who have no place else to turn.

 Just the other day, I read an exchange on LinkedIn where agency creatives were challenging Gary Vaynerchuk who'd wondered why Cannes was still giving out awards for advertising when no one was watching anymore.